Comparing Popper and Kuhn is not that easy because especially Karl Popper was a master

-I take the point that individual skill and 'family behavior' (family ethics) need to be in balance.
+I take the point that individual skill and 'family behavior' (group with servant leaders) need to be in balance.

-I greatly admire the results in many fields of western science, but western expertise expert knowledge only explores 1 direction (depth) and drowns in complexity of its own 'intelligence'.
+I greatly admire the results in many fields of western science, but western expertise only explores 1 direction (depth) and drowns in complexity of its own 'intelligence'.

 Wisdom varies position regularly, to review sense experience from a completely different 'angle'.

-You can only be generally WRONG, if truth is absolute.
-The western type of 'knowledge' is cultural, it's dominance is fading.
+Others, in your eyes, can only be generally WRONG, if YOU 'think' to own truth.
+Western 'knowledge' is cultural, it's dominance is fading.

 Common knowledge, ... having huge consequences.